Sanchari1999/FreeCodeCamp-Projects/README.md

 Responsive Web Design Projects

-  1. Build a Tribute Page
+  1. Build a Tribute Page:
           a.
 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.
           b.
 User Story #2: I should see an element with a corresponding id="title", which contains a string (i.e. text) that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug").
           c.
 User Story #3: I should see either a figure or a div element with a corresponding id="img-div".